Correlation Function of Self-Conjugate Partitions: $q$-Difference Equation and Quasimodularity: Introduction

-is a quasimodular form of weight $\sum_{j=1}^n \ell_j$ for the congruence subgroup $\Gamma(2)$. \end{thm} The cases of $n=1$ and $n=2$ of the theorem above also directly follow from the explicit formulas in Corollary \ref{cor:main one} (see Remark \ref{rek:onetwo} for more details).
+We consider another generating series for the $q$-bracket $\langle\cdot\rangle^s_q$ of shifted symmetric functions.
+The expansion coefficients of this generating series can be explicitly represented in terms of Eisenstein series (see equations \eqref{eqn:eisenl=1} and \eqref{eqn:eisen}), which proves Theorem \ref{thm:main quasimod}.
+The cases of $n=1$ and $n=2$ of the theorem above also directly follow from the explicit formulas in Corollary \ref{cor:main one} (see Remark \ref{rek:onetwo} for more details).
 In general, the $n$-point function is related to certain moments of Gibbs uniform measure on the set of self-conjugate partitions, thus the quasimodularity should be connected to the shape fluctuations of self-conjugate partitions (see the discussions in Appendix A.2 of \cite{EO01}).

 The study of the limit behavior of large partitions has a long history.
 For instance, Erd\"os and Lehner obtained the distribution of the largest part of a large partition under the uniform measure \cite{EL}.
 Vershik proved the famous limit shape theorem for several measures on partitions \cite{V96}.
 For more applications of random partitions, see also \cite{BDJ,BOO,FVY,F93,O01,O05,TW} and reference therein.
 In this paper, we derive the limit shape of self-conjugate partitions under the Gibbs uniform measure. \begin{prop} When $q$ goes to $1^-$, the limit shape of the rescaled Young diagram of self-conjugate partitions under the measure $\mathfrak{M}_q(\cdot)$ is described by the graph of the following function